graphops/subgraph-mcp/README.md

 - **Deployment ID** (e.g., `0x4d7c...`): Identifier for a specific, immutable deployment.
 Use `execute_query_by_deployment_id` or `get_schema_by_deployment_id`.
 - **IPFS Hash** (e.g., `QmTZ8e...`): Identifier for the manifest of a specific, immutable deployment.
 Use `execute_query_by_deployment_id` (the gateway treats it like a deployment ID for querying) or `get_schema_by_ipfs_hash`.

-Example usage in Claude:
+Example usage in Claude (or other MCP clients), keeping the workflow in mind:

 ```
-Get the schema for subgraph deployment 0xYourDeploymentIdHere

-Run this query against subgraph 5zvR82YourSubgraphIdHere: { users(first: 1) { id } }
+User: Find subgraphs for Uniswap.

+Assistant (after `search_subgraphs_by_keyword` and `get_deployment_30day_query_counts`):
+I found several Uniswap subgraphs.
+- Uniswap v3 on Ethereum is the most active (X queries last 30 days).
+- Uniswap v2 on Ethereum (Y queries last 30 days).
+- Uniswap v3 on Arbitrum (Z queries last 30 days).
+Which specific version and network are you interested in?

 Find the top subgraphs for contract 0x1f98431c8ad98523631ae4a59f267346ea31f984 on arbitrum-one
 ```

-### Natural Language Queries
+### Natural Language Queries (Following the Workflow)

-Once connected to Claude with this MCP server, you can ask natural language questions about subgraph data without writing GraphQL queries manually:
+Once connected to an LLM with this MCP server, you can ask natural language questions.
+The LLM should adhere to the `SERVER_INSTRUCTIONS` workflow:

 ```
-What are the pairs with maximum volume on 0xde0a7b5368f846f7d863d9f64949b688ad9818243151d488b4c6b206145b9ea3?
+What are the most active pools on Uniswap v3 on Ethereum?

-Which tokens have the highest market cap in this subgraph?

-Show me the most recent 5 swaps for the USDC/ETH pair
+(LLM internally performs search, query volume check, selects subgraph, potentially gets schema, then formulates and executes the query)
 ```

-Claude will automatically (given that you added The Graph resource to the session context):

-1. Identify the user's goal (lookup, find subgraphs, query, get schema).
+The LLM will automatically:

+1. Follow the **Server Instructions & Workflow** described above.
-2. Use `get_top_subgraph_deployments` if necessary to find relevant deployment IDs.
+2. Use `search_subgraphs_by_keyword` to find candidate subgraphs.
+3. Use `get_deployment_30day_query_counts` to verify activity and aid selection.
+4. Use `get_top_subgraph_deployments` if a contract address is provided.
-3. Fetch and understand the subgraph schema using the appropriate `get_schema_by_*` tool.
+5. Fetch and understand the subgraph schema using the appropriate `get_schema_by_*` tool.
-4. Convert your question into an appropriate GraphQL query.
+6. Convert your question into an appropriate GraphQL query.
-5. Execute the query using the correct `execute_query_by_*` tool based on the identifier type.
+7. Execute the query using the correct `execute_query_by_*` tool based on the identifier type and confirmed active deployment.
-6. Present the results in a readable format.
+8. Present the results in a readable format.

 ## Prompts

-The server provides predefined prompts for each tool:
+The server provides predefined prompts for most tools (as discoverable via MCP's `list_prompts`):

 - `get_schema_by_deployment_id`: Get the schema for a deployment ID.
 - `get_schema_by_subgraph_id`: Get the schema for a subgraph ID.